anthonybaran/COD_lunabot_23-24/git_crash_course.md

 - setup ssh key so you don't have to use your password to push

+## Branching and Merging

+Used a lot when working with a team

+Branching allows you to work on multiple things at the same time

+- Create a branch
+`git branch <branch name>`

+- Switch to work on a new branch
+`git checkout <branch name>`

+Merging contains changes from all branches, result will be on the branch you are currently woring on.

+- merging
+`git merge <name of branch to merge into your current branch>`

 # Git Commands
 ### A lot of this can be done from vscode